AdaCore/spark2014/docs/guidance/main.rst

 The e-learning website AdaCore University proposes a freely available course on SPARK in five lessons at http://university.adacore.com/courses/spark-2014/

-The SPARK User’s Guide is available at http://docs.adacore.com/spark2014-docs/html/ug/
+The SPARK User's Guide is available at http://docs.adacore.com/spark2014-docs/html/ug/

 The SPARK Reference Manual is available at http://docs.adacore.com/spark2014-docs/html/lrm/

-The official book on SPARK is “Building High Integrity Applications with SPARK” by McCormick and Chapin, edited by Cambridge University Press.
+The official book on SPARK is "Building High Integrity Applications with SPARK" by McCormick and Chapin, edited by Cambridge University Press.
 It is sold online by Amazon and many others.

-For a historical account of the evolution of SPARK technology and its use in industry, see the article “Are We There Yet?
-20 Years of Industrial Theorem Proving with SPARK” by Chapman and Schanda, at http://proteancode.com/keynote.pdf
+For a historical account of the evolution of SPARK technology and its use in industry, see the article "Are We There Yet?
+20 Years of Industrial Theorem Proving with SPARK" by Chapman and Schanda, at http://proteancode.com/keynote.pdf

 The website http://www.spark-2014.org/ is a portal for up-to-date information and resources on SPARK, including an active blog detailing the latest evolutions.

-The document “AdaCore Technologies for CENELEC EN 50128:2011” presents the usage of AdaCore’s technology in conjunction with the CENELEC EN 50128:2011 standard.
+The document "AdaCore Technologies for CENELEC EN 50128:2011" presents the usage of AdaCore's technology in conjunction with the CENELEC EN 50128:2011 standard.
 It describes in particular where the SPARK technology fits best and how it can best be used to meet various requirements of the standard.
 See: http://www.adacore.com/knowledge/technical-papers/adacore-technologies-for-cenelec-en-501282011/

-A similar document “AdaCore Technologies for DO-178C/ED-12C” will be available soon, presenting the usage of AdaCore’s technology in conjunction with the DO-178C/ED-12C standard, and describing in particular the use of SPARK in relation with the Formal Methods supplement DO-333/ED-216.
+A similar document "AdaCore Technologies for DO-178C/ED-12C" will be available soon, presenting the usage of AdaCore's technology in conjunction with the DO-178C/ED-12C standard, and describing in particular the use of SPARK in relation with the Formal Methods supplement DO-333/ED-216.